 The rating reflects the conditions found at the time of the last inspection and does not reflect the quality of the food or the standards of service.

-Health & Safety and Fire Safety
+Health and Safety, and Fire Safety

 You must work in a way that protects you and your employees and your customers.
 The main risks are from slips and trips, contact dermatitis and manual handling accidents.